Highlights – Drill Results from the El Domo Deposit at Curipamba:

 This press release contains “forward -looking information” within the meaning of applicable Canadian securities laws.
 Any statements that express or involve discussions with respect to predictions, expectations, beliefs, plans, projections, objectives, assumptions or future events or performance (often, but not always, identified by words or phrases such as “believes”, “anticipates”, “expects”, “is expected”, “scheduled”, “estimates”, “pending”, “intends”, “plans”, “forecasts”, “targets”, or “hopes”, or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “would”, “will”, “should” “might”, “will be taken”, or “occur” and similar expressions) are not statements of historical fact and may be forward-looking statements.

 For further information from Adventus, please contact Christian Kargl-Simard, President and Chief Executive Officer, at +1-416-230-3440 or firstname.lastname@example.org.
-Please also visit the Adventus website at www.adventusmining.com with its new 2021 corporate presentation as well as the company’s LinkedIn page at https://www.linkedin.com/company/adventus-mining-corporation.
+Please also visit the Adventus website at www.adventusmining.com and LinkedIn page at https://www.linkedin.com/company/adventus-mining-corporation.